ZenVibz/yt6801-linux-debian-proxmox/README.md

 Motorcomm YT6801 Ethernet not working on Debian / Proxmox (N100 / N150 Mini PC)

+⚠️ **Problem:** The Motorcomm YT6801 Ethernet controller is detected by Linux but no network interface appears on Debian or Proxmox.

+✅ **Solution:** Use a USB Ethernet adapter (recommended) or replace the network controller.

+This repository documents the investigation, diagnosis and practical solutions for this compatibility issue.

 ## Table of contents

 - Hardware